 From looted ancient artifacts and natural resources to hazardous industrial materials, products can be stolen, counterfeited and misdirected to profit organized criminals and terrorists alike.
-At worst, the illicit trafficking of dual-use technologies could present pathways for non-state actors and countries of concern with materials to make Weapons of Mass Destruction (WMDs).
-The Stimson Center’s Security and Trade Efficiency Platform (STEP) illustrates how countering the proliferation of WMDs can also produce practical benefits to trade security and economic development.
+At worst, the illicit trafficking of dual-use technologies could present pathways for non-state actors and countries of concern with materials to make Weapons of Mass Destruction (WMD).
+The Stimson Center’s Security and Trade Efficiency Platform (STEP) illustrates how countering the proliferation of WMD can also produce practical benefits to trade security and economic development.

 STEP aims to recast the case for WMD nonproliferation by illustrating its innate connection with important local issues such as trade security and supply chain efficiency.
 The STEP framework is simple: if the public and private sector collaborate to identify and eliminate security vulnerabilities that expose supply chains to illicit trafficking of dual-use technologies, it will not only help advance global WMD nonproliferation efforts, but also improve local trade capacity.

 STEP works closely with governments and industry stakeholders to identify operational inefficiencies and other weakpoints in a supply chain that could also be exploited as trafficking pathways for dual-use materials.
 Finding and eliminating these weakpoints also present opportunities to streamline supply chain operational processes to help industry avoid bottlenecks, reduce redundancies, and improve responsiveness to customers.
 Unlike many other security-related initiatives, STEP reaches out to all actors involved in the supply chain, including on-the-ground industry and operational stakeholders, as opposed to engaging exclusively with port personnel and customs.
 Piecing together these various perspectives within the supply chain allows STEP to offer recommendations that align across the chain, from regulations to operations.